 Moving to a new city can be difficult, especially since it can take a while to adjust.
-Depending on where you’re moving from, the adjustment curve can be pretty steep in a city like Washington, D.C.
+Depending on where you’re moving from, the adjustment curve can be pretty steep in a city like Washington.
 So, we’ve compiled a few tips for you to make living in D.C. easier and more fun.

 One way to make life easier is to store some of your personal belongings elsewhere.
 You can get a self-storage unit that comes with various security and safety features, which is useful when you realize you can’t fit all your furniture in your new home.